Saikia

 Saikia was a Paik officer of the Ahom militia who led a hundred paiks.
 The Koch kingdom had a similar system in place.
 As it was a purely administrative position, the title holder could belong to diverse ethnic groups or religions.
 Today, this title is used as a surname by Assamese people of various ethnic origins.
 The post of Saikia in the Paik system was higher in rank to the Bora (in charge of 20 paiks) but lower in rank to the Hazarika (in charge of a thousand paiks).

 Etymology

 The word Saikia is a derivative of the Assamese word - Xô, meaning 'one hundred - 100'.
-The original Tai-Ahom name of the position was ru-pāk which later was translated as 'Saikia' in Assamese.

 Historical usage

+A Saikia was the commanding officer of 100 paiks.
+The appointment of a Saikia was the responsibility of his Phukan or Rajkhowa (governor of a territory).
+The paiks had the right to reject a Saikia and request another officer of their choice.
+Appointments were made irrespective of the paik's religion or ethnicity.

 Among other ethnic groups, there is mention of Chutia Saikias in several instances of Buranjis.
-For instance, during the revolt of 1775, ten Chutia Saikias were involved along with a Nara chief of Khamjang (Kachin state of Myanmar).
+For instance, during the revolt of 1775, ten Chutia Saikias were involved along with a Nara chief of Khamjang.
 After the fall of the Chutia kingdom, Saikias were also appointed among Chutia blacksmiths and other guilds to look after the works.
 Apart from these, during the Moamoria rebellion, the rebels also appointed Saikias among themselves.
+As per the historical account Ahomar Din, Saikias were at one point appointed from Sonowal Kacharis and Thengal Kacharis as well.